HERItage and territory resilience through sustainable Tourism, climate change ADAPtation and ciTizen engagement

 - Initially this information will be included in the Limassol map.

-- Initially this information will be included in the Limassol map.
-(FR), ALTER ECO - Alternative tourist strategies to enhance the local sustainable development of tourism by promoting Mediterranean Identity, 2016-2019 (Interreg MED 2014-2020)
+- (EN), ALTER ECO - Alternative tourist strategies to enhance the local sustainable development of tourism by promoting Mediterranean Identity, 2016-2019 (Interreg MED 2014-2020)

 - ALTER ECO aimed to enhance the local sustainable development of tourism by promoting Mediterranean Identity through the implementation of alternative tourist strategies in 6 pilots, co-designed and implemented by public and private stakeholders.
 The project provided the opportunity of testing, in representative MED cities, used as LIVING LAB, existing methodologies and tools arisen in previous high impact projects in the field of sustainable tourism or proposed by key stakeholders, with the aim of reaching holistic and realistic tourist strategies at local and regional level that allow transferability in the MED territory.
 Project results aimed to support policy makers to make more informed and integrated decisions for the governance and management of tourism in the Mediterranean and at the same time enhance the coordination of actions between public and private stakeholders towards the implementation of the raised strategies in order to create new business opportunities.
 ALTER ECO contributed in improving knowledge and decision making capacities, including a better use of observation, monitoring and planning in the field of sustainable tourism.
 (FR), ALTER ECO - Alternative tourist strategies to enhance the local sustainable development of tourism by promoting Mediterranean Identity, 2016-2019 (Interreg MED 2014-2020)